Download the Community Grants Guidelines and find out more about our upcoming training opportunities below.

 If you require this document in a different format please contact us feedback@whittlesea.vic.gov.au

-The City of Whittlesea is excited to offer a free grant writing workshop to help you easily and effectively apply for a City of Whittlesea Community Grant.
+The City of Whittlesea is excited to offer free grant writing workshops to help you easily and effectively apply for a City of Whittlesea Community Grant.
 Residents and community groups located in the City of Whittlesea can learn how to write grant applications and familiarise themselves with the new online application form.
-Numbers are limited, please register if you plan to attend.

 Find out more about each grant category, including the eligibility criteria, by clicking the category below.